callmekohei/sdbplg/README.md

 ```

 ### Display command

+`sdbplg` has five modules ( expressions, backtrace, source, assembly and output ).
 You can display each modules with your favarite.
+If you like to display `source, output`, do following:

 ```
 (sdb) foo display
 please choise following